 Conclusion

-The UI customization API provides ways to fully or partially customize various parts of the Nutrient Web SDK UI with slots.
-Currently the supported slots are limited, but we will be expanding them in the near future.
+The UI customization API provides ways to fully or partially customize every part of the Nutrient Web SDK UI through slots.
+Slots are grouped by feature domain, support full replacement or sub-slot customization, and can be updated at runtime via instance.setUI().